huynguy-db/arcion-docs/content/docs/target-setup/Snowflake.md

 ---
 pageTitle: Documentation for Snowflake Target connector
 title: Snowflake
 description: "Set up Snowflake as Target for your data pipelines using Arcion Snowflake connector.
-Learn about Type-2 CDC support for Snowflake as Target."
+Learn about Type-2 CDC and Snowflake Iceberg tables support."
 weight: 10
 bookHidden: false
 ---